The connection between sleep and gut healing is so important that I wanted to share some findings with you.

 I proved it above, but anything less than 8 hours leaves me nearly empty.
 Truth be told, for me, I have even noticed a difference between 7 hours, 45 minutes and 8 hours, 15 minutes.
 That extra 30 minutes changes my day.

-- My house is never 100% clean.
 And though I would like it to be, the kitchen also isn’t 100% clean each night before bed.
-This alone would drive many women nuts.
-I don’t care.
+This alone would drive many women nuts, but I don’t care.

-- Diffuser.
 A Bamboo Aroma Therapy Oil Diffuser sits right next to my bed.
 I turn it on for an automatic 2-hour shut off immediately upon getting into bed.
-It usually diffuses Lavender, which is calming.
+It usually diffuses Lavender or Chamomile, which are both very calming.

-- Priority.
 I made sleep a priority during the depths of my healing.
-I no longer need that 8 hours of sleep (but I do still need 7-8 hours), but when I did – and to this day – sleep is a priority.
+I no longer need that 8 hours of sleep (but I do still need 7-8 hours).
+When I did – and to this day – sleep is a priority.

-- Blue Light Blocking Glasses.
 This is my latest and greatest way to get quality sleep.
-Everyone on team Delighted By Desserts got them, and I’m obsessed.
+I’m obsessed with THESE, and they are cute + priced extremely reasonable.
 I am hardly without them on a daily basis.
 I have these….not even an $18 investment.

 My convictions are stronger than ever that honing in on all the lifestyle things are going to see you to the other side of gut h#$% and optimal health and wellness.